mbecker20/komodo/docsite/docs/sync-resources.md

 File detection is additive and recursive, so you can spread out your resource declarations across any number of files and use any nesting of folders (they should all be under one root folder).
-Additionally, you can create multiple `ResourceSyncs` pointing to multiple repos, and each sync will be handled independently.
+Additionally, you can create multiple `ResourceSyncs` and each sync will be handled independently.
 This allows different syncs to manage resources on a "per-project" basis.

 The UI will display the computed sync actions and only execute them upon manual confirmation.
 Or the sync execution Github webhook may be configured on the Github repo to